 Beginner Running Plan: 9 Ways From Zero To Runner Hero

-It can take months and even years in some cases for runners to actually feel like they are a runner.
-Keep in mind that if you are physically running (that includes with walk breaks) at any pace you are a runner.
+It can take months and even years in some cases for runners actually to feel like they are a runner.
+Keep in mind that you are a runner if you are physically running (that includes walk breaks) at any pace.

-What you need to a beginner running plan to get to that step of being able to take off without feeling like you are dying or want to immediately quit.
+You need a beginner running plan to get to that step of taking off without feeling like you are dying or want to quit immediately.

 From Zero To Runner Hero

 We all start from the same starting line.
 This happens at different times in life, and that path takes some the pro route while others just run because they want to be fit and enjoy the activity.